garethjmsaunders/digital-code-style-guide/xml.md

 ### Entity references

-Entity references other than the five XML standard entity references MUST NOT be used.
-The five acceptable XML standard entity references are:
+Entity references other than the five standard XML entity references MUST NOT be used.
+The five acceptable entity references are:

 * `&amp;` - ampersand (&)
 * `&apos;` - apostrophe (')